CNBC Awards

 5. Reveals operational insights: Managers can review financial results by department, location, or project to identify cost drivers or growth opportunities.

-6. Simplifies audits and tax reviews: Auditors can trace every transaction back to its source, which reduces review time and supports compliance.
+6. Simplifies audits and tax reviews: Auditors can trace every transaction back to its source, reducing review time and supporting compliance.

 7. Scales with the business: Companies can add or restructure accounts without disrupting past records or reporting workflows.